PierreCavalet/module-pattern/README.md

 We can use this module wherever we want by using the Module global variable. **Reusability**.

-Everything which is exposed by the module is prefixed by `Module.` and the module itself is the only thing is the global scope. **Namespacing**.
+Everything which is exposed by the module is prefixed by `Module.` and the module itself is the only thing in the global scope. **Namespacing**.